nicoalba/pyth-price-solana/README.md

     npm pkg set devDependencies.typescript="5.4.5" \
       devDependencies."dotenv-cli"="^10.0.0"

-3. Pin `rpc-websockets` and reinstall (prevents export errors):
+3. Pin `rpc-websockets` (prevents export errors):

-    This pins the websocket library to a known-good version and forces a fresh dependency resolution inside `client/` so Node resolves from `client/node_modules` (avoids `ERR_PACKAGE_PATH_NOT_EXPORTED` with newer versions):

-    ```bash
-    npm pkg set overrides.rpc-websockets=7.10.0 && rm -rf node_modules package-lock.json && npm install
+    Open `client/package.json` and add this top-level key (a sibling of "dependencies", not inside it):

+    ```json
+    "overrides": {
+      "rpc-websockets": "7.10.0"
+    }
     ```

+    Then apply it with `nnpm install`.

-4. Create `client/tsconfig.json` with this code:
+5. Create `client/tsconfig.json` with this code:

     ```json
     {